mohamedmetwally123/ece383_wksp/Doodle_Jump/README.md

 7-	Ensure that the micro blaze is successfully communicating with the custom hardware through C code.
 This can be accomplished through the following incremental tests:
 a.
 Print a message to UART when the interrupt is triggered.
 b.
 Render sprites on the screen through C code by sending the sprites coordinates and type through the slave registers to the custom hardware.
 c.
-Outputs game audio through C code by sending the audio type to the custom hardware
+Outputs game audio through C code by sending the audio type to the custom hardware.

 ### A-Level Functionality

 A-level functionality will include minimum functionality, B-functionality as well as game logic implemented in C. To achieve A-level functionality, the system shall:
 1-	Renders the game’s initial screen.
 2-	Wait for the user to press the “start” button on the NES controller.
 3-	Move the doodle horizontally using the NES controller input.
-4-	Implement a gravity-based system that controls the doodle velocity and acceleration 5-	Implement a collision detection to determine when jumps should occur.
+4-	Implement a gravity-based system that controls the doodle velocity and acceleration.
+5-	Implement a collision detection to determine when jumps should occur.
 6-	Output game audio, including collision and game over sounds.
 7-	Implement world scrolling by shifting the world downward once the doodle reaches the midpoint of the screen.
-8-	Render the current game score in the top left corner f the screen 9-	Detects when the user loses.
+8-	Render the current game score in the top left corner f the screen.
+9-	Detects when the user loses.

 # 3  Milestone I

 All deliverable obligations for milestone I were successfully accomplished.
 The system reads data from the NES controller and outputs the button states to the LEDs.
-Additionally, the system outputs game audio through speakers and renders sprites at the correct positions on the screen
+Additionally, the system outputs game audio through speakers and renders sprites at the correct positions on the screen.

 # 4	Milestone II

 All deliverable obligations for milestone II were successfully accomplished.
 The game custom hardware interfaced with the micro blaze through the AXI communication protocol.
 The bit stream was generated, and the hardware platform was exported to Vitis.
 Game logic was implemented in C; and included collision detection, sprite rendering, game audio playback, and vertical scrolling.

 # 5	Final Demonstration and Test Results

 The final system successfully implemented a playable version of doodle jump game on the Nexys Video board.
 The system integrated custom hardware, the MicroBlaze processor, NES controller, graphics and audio playback.
 Overall, the system achieved A-level functionality.
 The custom hardware correctly rendered graphics on the screen, generated audio playback, and read user inputs from the NES controller.
 After interfacing the custom hardware with the MicroBlaze, the required game logic was successfully implemented in C.

 During the final demonstration:
 1-	The game sprites and background rendered correctly on the screen.
 2-	The NES controller controlled the doodle movement.